IMAU-oceans/Lorenz/README.md

 Here's the procedure of starting a job on the compute nodes:

+Suppose you want to run an ocean model called HIM on 32 cores (1 compute node) and suppose \
-Suppose you want to run an MPI program ./HIM in the directory /nethome/my/run/directory/
+that you compiled the HIM source code into an MPI executable  ./HIM in the directory /nethome/my/run/directory/

 In this directory then make a file:  submit.sh (or whatever you want to call it) with contents: